phpbb/documentation/development/extensions/tutorial_notifications.rst

 get_reference
 -------------
 If you want to provide an additional reference for this notification, that is possible through this notification.
-For example the subject of a private message, post or topic.
+For example, the subject of a private message, post or topic.
-Can be omitted if no additional reference is required.
+This function can be omitted if no reference is required.
 It will be encapsulated in double quotes:

     "The message subject"